rust-lang/book/second-edition/nostarch/chapter10.md

 the lifetimes in this function signature.

-Let’s do another example, this time with the `longest` function that had no lifetime parameters when we started working with in Listing 10-20:
+Let’s do another example, this time with the `longest` function that had no lifetime parameters when we started working with in Listing 10-22:

 ```
 fn longest(x: &str, y: &str) -> &str {
 ```

-Pretending we’re the compiler again, let’s apply the first rule: each parameter gets its own lifetime.
-This time we have two parameters, so we have two
+Let’s apply the first rule: each parameter gets its own lifetime.
+This time we have two parameters instead of one, so we have two lifetimes:
-lifetimes:

 ```
 fn longest<'a, 'b>(x: &'a str, y: &'b str) -> &str {
 ```

-Looking at the second rule, it doesn’t apply since there is more than one input lifetime.
-Looking at the third rule, this also does not apply because this is a function rather than a method, so none of the parameters are `self`.
-So we’re out of rules, but we haven’t figured out what the return type’s lifetime is.
-This is why we got an error trying to compile the code from Listing 10-20: the compiler worked through the lifetime elision rules it knows, but still can’t figure out all the lifetimes of the references in the signature.
+We can see that the second rule doesn’t apply because there is more than one input lifetime.
+The third rule doesn’t apply either, because this is a function rather than a method, so none of the parameters are `self`.
+After going through all three rules, we still haven’t figured out what the return type’s lifetime is.
+This is why we got an error trying to compile the code from Listing 10-22: the compiler worked through the lifetime elision rules, but still couldn’t figure out all the lifetimes of the references in the signature.

-Because the third rule only really applies in method signatures, let’s look at lifetimes in that context now, and see why the third rule means we don’t have to annotate lifetimes in method signatures very often.
+Because the third rule only really applies in method signatures, we'll look at lifetimes in that context next to see why the third rule means we don’t have to annotate lifetimes in method signatures very often.

 ### Lifetime Annotations in Method Definitions

-When we implement methods on a struct with lifetimes, the syntax is again the same as that of generic type parameters that we showed in Listing 10-10: the place that lifetime parameters are declared and used depends on whether the lifetime parameter is related to the struct fields or the method arguments and return values.
+When we implement methods on a struct with lifetimes, we use the same syntax as that of generic type parameters shown in Listing 10-11.
+Where we declare and use the lifetime parameters depends on whether they’re related to the struct fields or the method parameters and return values.

-Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the struct’s name, since those lifetimes are part of the struct’s type.
+Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the struct’s name, because those lifetimes are part of the struct’s type.

 In method signatures inside the `impl` block, references might be tied to the lifetime of references in the struct’s fields, or they might be independent.
 In addition, the lifetime elision rules often make it so that lifetime annotations aren’t necessary in method signatures.
-Let’s look at some examples using the struct named `ImportantExcerpt` that we defined in Listing 10-24.
+Let’s look at some examples using the struct named `ImportantExcerpt` that we defined in Listing 10-26.

-First, here’s a method named `level`.
-The only parameter is a reference to `self`, and the return value is just an `i32`, not a reference to anything:
+First, here’s a method named `level` whose only parameter is a reference to `self`, and whose return value is an `i32`, which is not a reference to
+anything:

 ```
 impl<'a> ImportantExcerpt<'a> {